ChuyangYeyoung/BlackBottle/QUICKSTART.md

 # Quick Start Guide: Local Database for Offline Access

-This guide will help you quickly set up and use the local database system for offline access to your dYdX trading data.
+This guide will help you quickly set up and use the local database system for offline access to your Black Bottle trading data.

 ## What Was Built